-The following instructions apply to items 1 through 20 on Form 990-C, page 5, Schedule N. Be sure to complete all the items that apply to the cooperative.
+The following instructions apply to Form 990-C, page 5, Schedule N. Be sure to complete all the items that apply to the cooperative.

 Question 13

 Foreign financial account.
 Check the "Yes" box if either 1 or 2 below applies to the cooperative.
 Otherwise, check the "No" box.